 Between 2018 and 2020, the NCUA utilized the Automated Cybersecurity Examination Tool (ACET) to conduct cybersecurity maturity assessments of all federally insured credit unions to determine their cybersecurity preparedness.
 Over the three-year period, the tool was used on all state-chartered credit unions with over \$100 million in assets.
 Beginning in 2020, the NCUA began transitioning its priority from performing the ACET assessments to evaluating critical security controls.
 They also initiated a pilot called Information Technology Risk Examination solution for Credit Unions (InTREx-CU).
 InTREx harmonizes the IT and Cybersecurity examination procedures shared by the Federal Deposit Insurance Corporation, the Federal Reserve System and many state regulators.
-The In-TREx-CU pilot will end no later than August 2022, at which time the results from InTREx-CU exams will be utilized to improve the overall effectiveness of the existing examination program.
+The In-TREx-CU pilot ended in August 2022, and was replaced with the Information Security Examination (ISE) Tool which is an automated questionnaire that is scalable based on the credit union asset size and services offered.
+The ISE examination tool is required to be completed for all federally insured credit unions and is currently in use during all Texas state-chartered credit union examinations.
 Moving forward, it is anticipated that the Department's role in performing these reviews will increase.